elcritch/figdraw/README.md

 The next big item is hopefully setting up some examples of doing WebGL version with Windy.

+Finally there will be a C API and a setup to compile FigDraw as a shared library.

 ## Requirements

 - Nim `>= 2.0.10` (ARC/ORC-based memory managers; required by `src/figdraw/common/rchannels.nim`)